xevvar/blood-donation-management-system/README.md

 Features

-Add Donors and their information
+Add Donors and their information,
-Add Receivers and their information
+Add Receivers and their information,
 Search for a specific blood_type

 Setup Instructions